4 best sunglasses for driving in 2023

 “We’re racing wheel-to-wheel at speeds faster than 230 mph, and having clear vision is very important,” he says.
 “When you’re traveling more than a football field per second, you rely on sharp, focused vision.”

-Newgarden looks for a few things when he selects his sunglasses, and at the top of that list is how will he look in those shades?
+Newgarden looks for a few things when he selects his sunglasses.
+Style is at the top of his list.

 "Obviously, I want them to fit my style, first and foremost," he says.

-When he’s racing, Newgarden wears a helmet with its own built-in sun shield.
-But judging from his Instagram account, he wears sunglasses just about everywhere else, including for regular driving.
+Newgarden may not wear sunglasses when he’s racing — he wears a helmet with a built-in sun shield.
+But judging from his Instagram account, he wears sunglasses just about everywhere else.
+"Regular" driving included.